arglebargle-arch/linux-amd-s0ix-PKGBUILD/README.md

   - https://gitlab.freedesktop.org/drm/amd/-/issues/1629

-This kernel presently includes all s0ix related patches through 2021-07-14, plus the AMD XHCI d3hot quirk
+This kernel presently includes all s0ix related patches through 2021-07-14, plus the AMD XHCI d3hot quirk; there are some basic ASUS ROG hardware enablement patches added as well, feel free to comment those out of the PKGBUILD if you don't need them.